-HM: Physical activity was then suggested to me as a “Behavior Modification” tool by a Psychiatrist in Dubai, where I was born and raised.
+HM: Physical activity was then suggested to me as a “Behavior Modification” tool by a paediatrician in dubai, where I was born and raised.
 Eventually with the inclusion of physical activity in my lifestyle I was able to channelize my energy and aggression in a positive way.
 I quickly excelled in sports especially cricket & running.

 My appetite returned so did my sleep as well as confidence and within a few years I was addicted to training and will continue to do so till I die.
 It is more than just an activity, it is “Meditation” as I mentioned before.
 One connects with themselves, one reinvents and one rebuild’s through training.
 I learnt the art of self control, discipline, focus, resilience and dedication.
 Hence my motto, “Dedication is a lifestyle NOT an option”.

 SS: Was it because it just clicked or did it run in the family?